dragonflydb/documentation/docs/command-reference/sorted-sets/zrevrangebyscore.md

 ### Can I use floating-point numbers for `min` and `max`?

-Yes, both integer and floating-point numbers are supported for the score range definition in `ZREVRANGEBYSCORE`.
+Yes, both integer and floating-point numbers are supported for sorted set scores.

 ### What is the difference between `ZRANGEBYSCORE` and `ZREVRANGEBYSCORE`?

-`ZRANGEBYSCORE` returns members sorted by increasing score (lowest to highest), while `ZREVRANGEBYSCORE` returns them in descending order (highest to lowest).
+[`ZRANGEBYSCORE`](zrangebyscore.md) returns members sorted by increasing score (lowest to highest), while `ZREVRANGEBYSCORE` returns them in descending order (highest to lowest).